MissouriMRDT/Differential_GPS/README.md

 Pre-configured settings are available in the `config_baks` folder, which contains:
 - `base_config.txt` - Configuration backup for the base station
 - `rover_config.txt` - Configuration backup for the rover
+- `rover_heading_config.txt` - Configuration backup for the smaller heading board (hat) on the rover.

 ### Configuration Steps